HP-UX: Network Interfaces

 the port.
 If you are using the alias, you have to make sure that it is unique

-The inventory creates one service for each NIC found on the system.
-NICs are
+One service is created for each NIC found on the system.